verginicabm/RoWordNet/README.md

     Relation [hyponym] to synset Synset(id='ENG30-03394480-n', literals=['marfar', 'tren_de_marfă'], definition='tren format din vagoane de marfă')
     Relation [member_meronym] to synset Synset(id='ENG30-03684823-n', literals=['locomotivă', 'mașină'], definition='Vehicul motor de cale ferată, cu sursă de energie proprie sau străină, folosind pentru a remorca și a deplasa vagoanele.')
 ````
-This means that from the current synset there are three relations pointing to other synsets: the first relation means that "tren" is-a (hypernym) "transport\_public"; the second relation is a hyponym, meaning that "marfar" is-a "tren"; the third member_meronym relation meaning that "locomotiva" is a part-of "tren".
+This means that from the current synset there are three relations pointing to other synsets: the first relation means that "tren" is-a "transport\_public" (hypernym); the second relation is a hyponym, meaning that "marfar" is-a "tren"; the third member_meronym relation meaning that "locomotiva" is a part-of "tren".

 The ``wn.inbound_relations()`` works identically but provides a list of _incoming_ relations to the synset provided as the function parameter, while ``wn.relation()`` provides allboth inbound and outbound relations to/from a synset (note: usually wn.relations() is provided as a convenience and is used for information/printing purposes as the returned tuple list looses directionality)